-Number of Health Classes: D: exceptions are student and teacher instruction on infection prevention; diabetes instruction for staff involved with diabetic student; epi-pen instruction for delegees, and puberty classes for fourth and fifth grade girls.
+Number of Health Classes: 0; exceptions are student and teacher instruction on infection prevention; diabetes instruction for staff involved with diabetic student; epi-pen instruction for delegees, and puberty classes for fourth and fifth grade girls.

 There are 30+transient students attending St. Cloud School, some of whom have complex health care needs or other health concerns.
 The low-income or newly transferred students require referrals for medical, psychological & dental health care.
 The 35+ Basic Skills and Child Study Team referrals required hearing and vision screening, in addition to the routine screenings that are performed.
 Pediculosis screening is performed annually and as needed throughout the year.
 While this year the incidence of pediculosis was not as high as in previous years, each reporting or parent referral required screening for large groups of students.
 There were 21 students with epi-pens who required coverage for field trips, 1 student who is medically fragile who also required special attention for seizure disorder, and 1 child with diabetes requiring attention to prevent serious complications from hypo/hyperglycemia.
-Additionally there were 44 students with seasonal allergies, who required care for flare-ups and symptom management.
+Additionally there were 44 students with asthma who required assessment, monitoring and treatment at times of illness exacerbation.
+There are 50+ students with seasonal allergies, who required care for flare-ups and symptom management.